D. Michael Lindsay

-David Michael Lindsay (born 16 November 1971) is an American sociologist and the president of Taylor University.
+David Michael Lindsay (born November 16, 1971) is an American sociologist and the president of Taylor University.
 He was also president of Gordon College, a private, evangelical Christian liberal arts college on Boston's North Shore from 2011 to 2021.
 Before arriving at Gordon, Lindsay was on faculty for five years at Rice University and the James A. Baker III Institute for Public Policy.
 He studies leadership, elites, evangelicalism, and higher education.

 Early life and family

-Michael Lindsay was born in Jackson, Mississippi, as an only child, and he graduated from Jackson Preparatory School in Jackson in 1990 as a National Merit Scholar, where his mother, Susan Lindsay, is now the head of school.
+David Michael Lindsay was born in Jackson, Mississippi, on November 16, 1971, as an only child.
+He graduated from Jackson Preparatory School in 1990 as a National Merit Scholar, where his mother, Susan Lindsay, is now the head of school.
 Along with his mother, Lindsay converted from Catholicism to Southern Baptist Evangelicalism as a child.
 His father, Ken Lindsay, was the president of the PGA from 1997 to 1998 and was one of the officials in golf before his retirement in 2008.